Todochris/CheatSheets/Softwares CLI/Git CheatSheet.md

 ## SUMMARY to do a quick push

 1. git status
-2. git add *
+2. git add .
 3. git commit -m "message"
 4. git push

 ## SUMMARY to create a new repo

 1. git init
-2. git add *
+2. git add .
 3. git commit -m "first commit"
 4. git branch -M main
-4. git remote add origin git@github.com:GITHUB_USERNAME/REPO_NAME.git
+5. git remote add origin git@github.com:GITHUB_USERNAME/REPO_NAME.git
-5. git push --set-upstream origin main
+6. git push --set-upstream origin main

-Points 4. and 5. can be raplaced by `gh rep create` and accepting the creation of the remote "origin" using the [GitHub CLI tool "gh"](https://cli.github.com/)
+Points 5. and 6. can be raplaced by `gh repo create` by "Push an existing local repository to GitHub" and accepting the creation of the remote "origin" using the [GitHub CLI tool "gh"](https://cli.github.com/)

 ## Create Repositories